Northwell Health plans to renovate its flagship hospital in Manhattan.

 Lenox Hill is looking to move away from multi-bedded rooms.
 Plans call for converting to all single-bedded patient rooms that will offer greater privacy to patients and their families, reduce the risk of infections and improve staff workflow.
 Operating rooms plans call for expanding the size and number of operating rooms to accommodate new and emerging technology and equipment, streamline operational efficiency, and improve patient and staff experiences, according to the healthcare

 The Lenox Hill Hospital revitalization plan would occur in stages.
-Throughout all phases of the project, the hospital will remain open and operational, and maintain the same level of care, according to Northwell Health.
+Throughout all phases of the project, the hospital will remain open, maintaining the same level of care, according to Northwell Health.